smartlocalai2025-cyber/smartlocalusaversion3/DESIGN-DOCUMENT.md

 ## Executive Summary

-**SMARTLOCAL.AI** is an AI-powered SaaS platform designed to revolutionize how consultants deliver local SEO, digital marketing, and business intelligence services to small and medium businesses.
+**Morrow.AI** is an AI-powered SaaS platform designed to revolutionize how consultants deliver local SEO, digital marketing, and business intelligence services to small and medium businesses.
 The platform combines cutting-edge AI technology with intuitive consultant tools and white-label customer portals to create a comprehensive, scalable solution for digital marketing consultants.

 ### Key Value Propositions
 - **For Consultants**: Automated client onboarding, AI-powered audits, personalized customer portals, and streamlined communication